couchbase/cbft/DESIGN.md

       }
     }

-### calculateNextPIndexToAssignToNode
+### Ordering PIndex Reassignments

-TODO: A next design issue is the design sketch of the "calculateNextPIndexToAssignToNode" function, which will likely be a reusable part of the blance library: https://github.com/couchbaselabs/blance
+A next design issue is the design sketch of the "calculateNextPIndexToAssignToNode" function, which will likely be a reusable part of the blance library: https://github.com/couchbaselabs/blance

+At this point, choosing which reassignments to perform next should be a sorting problem, albeit complicated by the issue that it's heuristically driven (not proven optimal).
+For example:

+* First, favor easy promotions (e.g., a secondary replica graduating to 0'th replica) so that queries have coverage across all PIndexes.

+* Next, favor reassignments that utilize capacity on newly added cbft nodes.

+* Next, favor reassignments that help get PIndexes off of nodes that are leaving.

+* Lastly, favor reassignments that move PIndexes amongst existing cbft nodes.

+TODO: Other factors to consider in the heuristics:

+* some nodes might be slower, less powerful and more impacted than others.

+* some PIndexes might be way behind compared to others.

 ### Controlled Compactions of PIndexes